Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Latency}

-The latency is defined as the required time to perform the whole inference/training process, which includes the data pre-processing, data transmission, the classification process or the model training, and the post processing.
-Real-time applications led by artificial intelligence (e.g., drones, autonomous vehicles, AR/VR gaming, and intelligent wearable devices) have usually stringent latency constraints, of around 100 ms \cite{Survey8}.
+The latency, typically measured in milliseconds, is defined as the required time to perform the whole inference/training process, which includes the data pre-processing, data transmission, the classification process or the model training, and the post processing.
+Real-time applications led by artificial intelligence (e.g., autonomous vehicles and AR/VR gaming) have usually stringent latency constraints, of around 100 ms \cite{Survey8}.
 Hence, the near-processing is advantageous for fast inference response.
-Furthermore, specialized accelerators should be wisely designed to efficiently perform deep learning for edge applications and meet the latency requirements.
 The latency metric is affected by different factors, such as the size of the DNN model, the computational capacity of the host device, and the transmission efficiency.